JoseFelixBarbRoj/isi-PeTracker/PROJECT.md

 Selecting a filter updates the map by displaying only shelter reports within the selected distance from the user report.

 Filtering is performed client-side without additional backend requests.

+#### Shelter Specific Features (`shelter.js`)

+The shelter logic includes extra functionality such as:
+- **Species Filtering**: Shelters can filter map markers specifically by dogs or cats.
+- **Initial Data Fetch**: Upon loading the dashboard, it makes a `GET` entry to `/shelter/maps` to retrieve and plot all relevant reports before any new uploads are initiated.
+- **Differentiated Markers**: Custom map pins based on animal type (dog/cat) and origin (lost/clinic).

 ---